alekratz/markov-chain-rs/README.md

 * Implementations of serde file writing in a utility module
 * Finished documentation complete with examples

+# Building
+By default, the library does not build the full `markov-util` binary.
+To include the binary in the build, add the flags `--features "generator serde_cbor serde_yaml"` to `cargo build` to generate the binary.
+Additionally, if you do not want to compile with CBOR or YAML support, you can remove whichever you want to omit. **Also note that at least one serde_\* library is required to build markov-util.**

 # Basic usage
 In your Cargo.toml file, make sure you have the line `markov_chain = "0.1"`
 under the `[dependencies]` section.